Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

     Immediately after you score a Critical Hit with a Melee Weapon or reduce a creature to 0 Hit Points with one, you can make one attack with the same weapon as a Bonus Action.

-Choose one of the following abiliry below, you can change your choice when you gain a level that grants ability score improvement or a feat choice.
+Choose one of the following ability below, you can change it when you gain a level that grants Ability Score Improvement or a Feat choice.

 - **Heavy Weapon Mastery**